Bob Costas: Films

 In 1994, Costas appeared as the play-by-play announcer for the World Series (working alongside Tim McCarver) in the movie The Scout.
 In 1998, he appeared as himself along with his rival/counterpart Al Michaels from ABC in the movie BASEketball.
-Costas voiced an animated car version of himself, Bob Cutlass, in the movies Cars (2006) and Cars 3 (2017).
+Costas voiced an animated car version of himself named Bob Cutlass in the movies Cars (2006) and Cars 3 (2017).
 He also appeared as himself in the 2001 movie Pootie Tang, where he remarks that he saw "the longest damn clip ever".

 Costas's voice appeared in the 2011 documentary film Legendary: When Baseball Came to the Bluegrass, which detailed the humble beginnings of the Lexington Legends, a minor league baseball team located in Lexington, Kentucky.

 In 2021, Costas played himself in Here Today directed by Billy Crystal.

 Popular culture

 Costas has been alluded to several times in popular music.
 The songs "Mafioso" by Mac Dre, "We Major" by Domo Genesis and "The Last Huzzah" by Mr. Muthafuckin' eXquire, all refer to Costas.
 He was also mentioned in a Ludacris song after Costas mentioned the rapper on the late night talk show Last Call with Carson Daly.

 In June 2013, Costas provided the voice of God in the Monty Python musical Spamalot at The Muny Repertory in St. Louis.